BlogMoving to Colombia

 Showing original language

-When they confirmed my flight date, the first thing I thought about wasn't the ticket or insurance.
-It was the refrigerator.
+When my flight date was confirmed, the first thing I thought about wasn't the ticket or the insurance.
+It was the fridge.
 And the sofa.
 And the washing machine.
-And the two tables I bought at the flea market that still look like works of art to me.
-Moving out of Colombia — whether permanently or for a few years — means facing a question nobody prepares you to answer: what do I do with all this?
+And the two tables I bought at the flea market that still look like a work of art to me.
+Moving out of Colombia—whether permanently or for a few years—means facing a question no one prepares you to answer: what do I do with all this?

-The easy answer is "sell everything."
-But reality is more complicated: limited time, unpredictable buyers, furniture that doesn't fit in any elevator, and the temptation to give everything away at bargain prices the last week.
+The easy answer is "sell it all."
+But the reality is more complicated: limited time, unpredictable buyers, furniture that doesn't fit in any elevator, and the temptation to give everything away at a bargain price during the last week.
 This guide gives you a clear plan to avoid that scenario.
-If you want to see real options right now, you can see apartments and houses on Colombia Move — posting is completely free.
+If you want to see real options right now, you can view apartments and houses on Colombia Move — posting is completely free.

-If you've been in Colombia for months and have a furnished apartment — or simply lots of accumulated things — this is what works.
+If you've been in Colombia for months and have a furnished apartment—or simply have a lot of things accumulated—this is what works.

 First things first: the realistic inventory

 Before posting a single ad, sit down with your phone and take a complete tour of the apartment.
-Write down everything: not just the big furniture, but also small appliances, plants, bicycles, dishes, everything.
-Mentally separate into three categories: what's worth selling, what's better to give away, and what simply needs to be discarded.
+Write everything down: not just the large furniture, but also small appliances, plants, bicycles, dishes, everything.
+Mentally separate them into three categories: what is worth selling, what is worth giving away, and what simply needs to be discarded.

-What sells the most in Colombia is what has the highest replacement cost: refrigerators, washing machines, televisions, sofas, beds with mattress, desks and bicycles.
-What sells the least — and is better to give away — is used clothing, generic dishes, and old mattresses without a bed included.
-Being honest with yourself from the start saves you weeks of unanswered ads.
+What sells best in Colombia is what has the highest replacement cost: refrigerators, washing machines, televisions, sofas, beds with mattresses, desks, and bicycles.
+What sells the least—and is better to give away—is used clothing, generic dishes, and old mattresses without the bed frame included.
+Being honest with yourself from the beginning saves you weeks of ads with no response.

-How to price it without selling short or scaring off buyers
+How to price without falling short or scaring off buyers

-Concrete tip: before setting your price, search on Colombia Move or in Facebook groups for the same model you have and see how much others are selling it for.
-Don't price yours higher — price it the same or 5% cheaper to stand out without giving it away.
+Concrete tip: before setting your price, search on Colombia Move or in Facebook groups for the same model you have and see what others are selling it for.
+Don't price yours higher—set it the same or 5% cheaper to stand out without giving it away.

 Electrodomésticos usados organizados para venta en un apartamento colombiano

-Refrigerator, washing machine and furniture ready to post before moving
+Fridge, washing machine, and furniture ready to be posted before the move

-The package strategy: sell more in less time
+The bundle strategy: sell more in less time

-Here's something that works much better than it seems: selling in packages.
-Instead of posting the sofa alone, the table alone and the chairs alone, group them in an ad for "complete living room."
-You save the buyer the work of searching for each piece separately, and you close the sale all at once with less negotiation.
+Here is something that works much better than it seems: selling in bundles.
+Instead of posting the sofa alone, the table alone, and the chairs alone, group them into a "complete living room" ad.
+You save the buyer the work of looking for each piece separately, and you close the sale all at once with less negotiation.

-Some packages that work well: complete living room (sofa + coffee table + shelves), complete dining room (table + chairs + buffet furniture), or kitchen package (refrigerator + stove + microwave).
-The total price of the package should be a bit cheaper than selling it by pieces — a 10-15% discount is enough.
+Some bundles that work well: complete living room (sofa + coffee table + shelves), complete dining room (table + chairs + buffet cabinet), or kitchen bundle (fridge + stove + microwave).
+The total price of the bundle should be a little cheaper than selling it by the piece—a 10-15% discount is enough.
 The convenience for the buyer justifies that sacrifice, and you move everything in fewer meetings.

-Heads up: don't make packages mandatory if individual items have high demand separately.
-Refrigerators and washing machines almost always sell better alone than in a combo because buyers already have the other appliance.
+Note: don't make bundles mandatory if the individual items have high demand separately.
+Fridges and washing machines almost always sell better alone than in a combo because buyers already have the other appliance.

 Photos do half the work

-The difference between an ad that gets messages on the first day and one that goes weeks without any is almost always in the photos.
-For furniture: front photo, side photo, and a close-up of any visible wear or defects.
+The difference between an ad that receives messages on the first day and one that has gone weeks without any is almost always in the photos.
+For furniture: photograph from the front, from the side, and a close-up of any visible wear or defect.
 Including the defects prevents the buyer from arriving and feeling deceived.
-For appliances: photo of the exterior, photo of the screen or controls turned on, and if there's a visible model number, that too.
+For appliances: photo of the exterior, photo of the screen or controls turned on, and if there is a visible model number, that too.
 Natural light whenever possible, without clothes or boxes in the frame.

-There are three channels that really work in Colombia and it's worth using all three in parallel:
+There are three channels that really work in Colombia and it is worth using all three in parallel:

-Colombia Move Marketplace is ideal for appliances and furniture because ads are indexed in Google.
-That means your refrigerator can appear when someone searches for "used refrigerator Medellín" right now.
-No commission, direct contact via WhatsApp, and the ability to build a seller profile with all your active listings in one place.
+Colombia Move Marketplace is ideal for appliances and furniture because the ads are indexed on Google.
+That means your fridge can appear when someone searches for "used fridge Medellin" at that moment.
+No commission, direct contact via WhatsApp, and the possibility of building a seller profile with all your active listings in one place.

 📦 Post your furniture and appliances for free

-On Colombia Move you can post furniture, appliances and whatever you need to sell before you go.
-No commission, direct contact via WhatsApp and your ads indexed in Google.
+On Colombia Move, you can post furniture, appliances, and whatever you need to sell before you leave.
+No commission, direct contact via WhatsApp, and your ads indexed on Google.

 See furniture → Appliances →

-Facebook groups by city — "Buy and sell Medellín," "Used things Bogotá" — have lots of traffic but also lots of noise.
-Expect 60% of those who ask won't show up.
-It's frustrating but that's the game.
-On the other hand, the WhatsApp group of your building or complex is underestimated: if you live in a horizontal property, a photo to the residents group can generate a sale in hours without anyone having to transport the furniture far.
+Facebook groups by city—"Buy and sell Medellin," "Used things Bogota"—have a lot of traffic but also a lot of noise.
+Expect 60% of those who ask not to show up.
+It's frustrating, but it's the game.
+On the other hand, the building or complex WhatsApp group is underestimated: if you live in a horizontal property, a photo to the residents' group can generate a sale in hours without anyone having to transport the furniture far.

 Timing is everything

-This point makes or breaks the process.
-If you start selling a week before your flight, you're going to sell cheap or leave everything behind.
-The rule is to start with big furniture 6-8 weeks before your moving date.
-With 4-5 weeks, medium appliances and office furniture.
-With 2-3 weeks, small things, bicycles and plants.
-The last week: whatever's left drops 30% in price or gets given away directly.
+This point saves or destroys the process.
+If you start selling a week before the flight, you are going to sell cheap or leave everything behind.
+The rule is to start with the large furniture 6-8 weeks before the moving date.
+With 4-5 weeks, the medium appliances and office furniture.
+With 2-3 weeks, the small things, bicycles, and plants.
+The last week: whatever is left drops in price by 30% or is given away directly.

-Not everything selling is not failure.
-What matters is not leaving the apartment with things the landlord has to manage.
+Not selling everything isn't a failure.
+The important thing is not to leave the apartment with items the landlord has to deal with.
 Compensation funds—Comfama, Compensar, Cafam—accept donations of clothing, furniture, and functional appliances.
-There are also foundations in Medellín, Bogotá, and Cali that receive appliances in good condition; a quick search for "furniture donation foundation [city]" gives concrete results.
+There are also foundations in Medellín, Bogotá, and Cali that accept appliances in good condition; a quick search for "furniture donation foundation [city]" yields concrete results.

 Another option: post leftover items as "free, you pick up" on the marketplace.
-What you thought nobody wanted disappears in hours.
-And with buyers who message on WhatsApp but take time to confirm, there are templates that save a lot of time:
+What you thought nobody wanted will disappear in hours.
+And for buyers who ask via WhatsApp but take a while to confirm, there are templates that save a lot of time:

 Frequently asked questions